3d-pli/sphere-histo/README.md

 ![Slider example image](img/slider.png "Example of slider usage")
 ![Options example image](img/options.png "Example of display options")

+## How to contribute
+Information on how to contribute to this repository is documented inside [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License
 This project is licensed under the MIT License (s.
-LICENSE file).
+[LICENSE](LICENSE) file).

 ## Acknowledgements